VirtoCommerce/vc-module-return/docs/return-module-guide.md

   ]
 }
 ```
-## Other CRUD
+## Other CRUD Operations
-GET, PUT and DELETE operations work with the same models.
+GET, PUT and DELETE operations work in the same way.

-## Avaliable quantities
+## Avaliable Quantities
-The API has URL
+The API has the following URL:

 ```
 /api/return/available-quantities/{orderId}
 ```

-It receives Order ID as parameter and returns avaliable to return quantity for each order's line item considering all existing for this order returns.
+It receives _Order ID_ as a parameter and returns a quantity available for return for each order's line item considering all existing returns for the order in question.
-Example of response if following:
+Here is a response example:

 ```json
 {